anaumov1/team-profile-generator-an/README.md

   The tests can run by using "npm run test" command in the command line.
 User must install Jest in ordr to use the test functionality.

-  ## Questions
-If you have any questions about the repo, open an issue or contact me directly at random@gmail.com.
-You can find more of my work at [anumov1](https://github.com/anumov1/).